sciZer0/7/v/README.md

 <h2>4 &nbsp Decreasing Circulating Supply</h2>

-Transaction Fees are paid by Account Owners to process transactions (instructions) on the blockchain.
+Gas Transaction Fees are paid by Account Owners to process transactions (instructions) on the blockchain.

-Rental Fees are paid by Account Owners to keep accounts' data stored on the blockchain.
+Gas Rental Fees are paid by Account Owners to keep accounts' data stored on the blockchain.

-Both Transaction Fees and Rental Fees are paid in the Vote token (in Hands).
+Both Gas Transaction Fees and Gas Rental Fees are paid in the Vote token (in Hands).

-All (100%) Transaction Fees and all (100%) Rental Fees paid are burned 🔥.
+All Gas Fees (100%) — including all Gas Transaction Fees and all Gas Rental Fees — are burned 🔥.

 <br>